-R900.40 A firm shall document conclusions regarding compliance with this Part, and the substance of

-- (a) When safeguards are applied to address a threat, the firm shall document the nature of the threat and the safeguards in place or applied; and - (b) When a threat required significant analysis and the firm concluded that the threat was already at an acceptable level, the firm shall document the nature of the threat and the rationale for the conclusion. - 900.40 A1 Documentation provides evidence of the firm's judgements in forming conclusions regarding compliance with this Part.
+- R900.40 A firm shall document conclusions regarding compliance with this Part, and the substance of any relevant discussions that support those conclusions.
+In particular: - (a) When safeguards are applied to address a threat, the firm shall document the nature of the threat and the safeguards in place or applied; and - (b) When a threat required significant analysis and the firm concluded that the threat was already at an acceptable level, the firm shall document the nature of the threat and the rationale for the conclusion. - 900.40 A1 Documentation provides evidence of the firm's judgements in forming conclusions regarding compliance with this Part.
 However, a lack of documentation does not determine whether a firm considered a particular matter or whether the firm is independent.